2StepsFr0mHell/esm-in-nodejs/markdowns/welcome.md

 ## @std/esm

 [`@std/es`](https://www.smooth-code.com/articles/es6-modules-natif-nodejs) to the rescue!
 This package, written by [John Dalton](https://github.com/jdalton) (the `loadash` creator) allows to use ESM into Node.js without transpilation.
-It works without trouble in the in place ecosystem like Babel and Webpack.
+It works without trouble with the in place ecosystem like Babel and Webpack.

-## Utiliser @std/esm dans son projet
+## Use @std/esm in a project

 You have first to install the libray (for instance `yarn add @std/esm` or `npm install @std/esm`).
 Then you have to call the `require('@std/esm')` before importing ESM modules (with the `.mjs` extension if you have follow the explanations 😜).

 In the following example, there is a `multiply` module which should **export** the `multiply` function and a `main` file which should **import** this last module.
-It is up to you to write the right code 🤔:
+Up to you to write the right code 🤔:

 @[Use ES Module syntax]({ "stubs": ["multiply.mjs", "main.mjs"], "command": "node main.js", "language": "javascript" })